schellenberg/computerscience20/docs/_sources/Python/Functions/MicrobitReactionGame.rst.txt

 .. topic:: Quick Overview of Day

-    WDTPD questions about functions.
     Play Micro:bit reaction game, and discuss how the code works.
 Add features to the game, if time.

 .. reveal:: curriculum_addressed